 Conclusion

 You’ll be surprised how great you feel when you chill out in Byron Bay.
-It’s an amazing area to explore.
+It’s a fantastic area to explore.
 You could learn to surf, relax on the beach or walk the many tracks around the headland.

 Links